 You may be seen and treated by a doctor, emergency nurse practitioner or advanced nurse practitioner.

-If you don’t need to see a specialist, the Accident and Emergency staff will give you advice.
+If you don’t need to see a specialist, the Emergency Department staff will give you advice.
 You may have to come back to a clinic or go to your GP for follow-up care.

 If you have been prescribed medication to take home with you, you will need to go to the Pharmacy.
-Each prescription costs £8.60, unless you have a valid exemption certificate.
+Each prescription costs the standard prescription charge, unless you have a valid exemption certificate.

 We are not usually able to provide transport to take patients home.
 If possible, ask a relative or friend to collect you or call a taxi.